-Why Eject Safely on Mac?
+Why You Should Safely Eject External Hard Drive on Mac?

 Safe drive ejection is a fundamental practice to prevent unwanted errors and potential data loss.
 Safe ejection of your external storage drive on Mac prevents:

-- Disk corruption: It occurs when macOS cannot finish writing data to the drive due to any hindrance to the write operations as a result of abrupt ejection, power failure, etc.
+- Disk corruption: It occurs when macOS cannot finish writing data to the drive due to any hindrance to the write operations as a result of an abrupt ejection, power failure, etc.

 - File system corruption: It takes place when the storage drive file system turns corrupt and unreadable due to driver failure, improper shutdown, etc.

 - Partition loss: It happens when the storage drive loses its partition due to deletion of partition, virus, abrupt unplugging of the storage drive, etc.